Label Solutions - Global Harmonization System (GHS)

 Label Solutions can help with all compliance aspects of GHS.
 We have an on-site, professionally trained Regulatory Specialist to assist in proper pictogram and language on your labels and SDS.
 Our trained specialist has a comprehensive understanding of the new regulations and is here to assist you with your questions or concerns.
+To learn more, give us a call at 1-800-299-9200 or contact us online.

 - What is GHS?

-GHS stands for Globally Harmonized System.
+GHS stands for a Globally Harmonized System.
 Endorsed by the United Nations, it is a system intended to upgrade and simplify hazard communication worldwide.

 - What is the goal of GHS?